About the Race

 We run to raise awareness for local charities.
-We run to support and honor our friends and families who have been touched by the diagnosis of a loved one.
+We run to support and honor our friends, families and our community.
 We run for those who no longer can.
 Come join our community of participants, sponsors, donors and volunteers and be a part of the philanthropic fun that is the VermilliRUN!

 Meet our Charity Partner

 Hinds’ Feet Farm’s mission is to maximize the post-injury potential of persons living with brain injury through integrated and holistic programs, allowing their members to pursue meaningful activities while developing a sense of belonging at home and in the surrounding communities.
 Hinds’ Feet Farm accomplishes this mission by applying unique, person-centered, post-rehabilitation, community-based programs.

 Martin Foil, Hinds’ Feet Farm Executive Director, is the brainchild behind the Unmasking Brain Injury project.
 An international movement, the projects’ mission is to promote awareness of the prevalence of brain injury, to give survivors a voice and the means to educate others on what it’s like to live with a brain injury and to show others that persons living with a disability due to their brain injury are like anyone else, deserving of dignity, respect, compassion and the opportunity to prove their value as citizens in their respective communities.
 There's a story behind every mask and behind every mask there’s a person, a person that’s been touched by brain injury.